 Other researchers have independently identified the phenomenon of positive procrastination, although there’s some disagreement on what to call it.
-“Structured procrastination” is the preferred term of John Perry, a philosopher at Stanford who published a book about it.
+“Structured procrastination” is the preferred term of John Perry, a philosopher at Stanford who published an essay about it in 1996.
+Perry was awarded an Ig Nobel Prize in Literature for his essay, entitled “How to Procrastinate and Still Get Things Done“, in 2011.
 I like this term — “Structured procrastination” and it sounds great too!

 The theory doesn’t just apply to business.
 Grant highlights some famous examples of his theory in practice.
 He explains that Martin Luther King’s ‘I have a dream’ speech, and former US President Abraham Lincoln’s Gettysburg Address, were being rewritten right up until the last-minute.
 For Grant, this offers flexibility to improvise even once you’re in front of the microphone, rather than sticking to a script.